civol/HDLRuby/README.md

 end
 ```

-Now, let us assume you what to design a circuit that performs a sum of products of several inputs with constant coefficients.
+Now, let us assume you want to design a circuit that performs a sum of products of several inputs with constant coefficients.
 For the case of 4 16-bit signed inputs and given coefficient as 3, 4, 5 and 6.
 The corresponding basic code could be as follows:

 ```ruby
 system :sumprod_16_3456 do